practicalli/neovim/docs/repl-workflow.md

 </p>

 !!!
-Hint:: Evaluate to Comment for results history
+Hint "Evaluate to Comment for results history"
     `, e c e`  evaluates the current form and prints the result under the expression as a comment

     Adding result comment is an effective way to show the expected results of the code design, especially as a journal.